Fritz Müller: Biology

-Stingless bees.
-One of his favourite topics was the life habits of the stingless honey-bees Melipona and Trigona.
-They are protected by a venom which they squirt when disturbed.
-The local name for them is Cagafogo (fire-shitter).

-Dimorphism in midges.
-Another discovery was the dimorphism in midges of the family Blephariceridae.
-There are two female forms with different mouth-parts: one sucks blood, the other takes nectar, as does the male.
-To prove the point to skeptics, he sexed the flies carefully, and reared them from pupae.

-Termites.
-By studying living termites Müller was able to correct many errors to be found in textbooks.
-For example, their caste system is organised quite differently from ants, since the castes contain members of both sexes, whereas in Hymenoptera the castes are unisexual and the males are haploid.
-Termites are placed in a completely distinct order from ants, traditionally the Isoptera.

-Botanical work.
-Much of Müller's botany was stimulated by the series of botanical works published by Darwin in the years after the Origin.
-Müller made contributions in all these fields.
+Much of Müller's botany was stimulated by the series of botanical works published by Darwin.
 After Darwin's Fertilisation of Orchids (1862) he spent years of work on orchids, sending observations to his brother Hermann and to Darwin.
 Darwin used some of this work in his second edition of 1877, and Hermann later became famous for his work on pollination.
 On Climbing plants (1867) Müller lent a letter to Darwin listing 40 genera of climbing plants classified by their method of climbing.
 The next few months saw more observations, which Darwin had translated and published as Müller's first paper in English.
 As a botanist, Fritz Müller is denoted by the author abbreviation F.J.Müll. when citing a botanical name.